chanzuckerberg/czi-oss-training/01-intro-to-os/02-types-of-oss.md

 - Overview of governance structured in open source communities
 - Motivation behind creating and sustaining open source projects

-## OSS Licenses
+## OSS Licenses 🧑‍⚖️

-A software is fundamentally, and legally, considered "open source" only if it has a license that enforces the [open source definition](https://opensource.org/osd/).
+A software is fundamentally, and legally, considered "open source" only if it has a license that enforces the [open source definition][os-definition].

 The author of any piece of software holds all rights to it by default, even if the source code is hosted in a public online space.
 A license is how you "allow" more people to use, modify, and distribute your work, making it "open source" in principle.
 It gives you attribution, while protecting you against legal warranty and liability claims.
 Licenses also let you set _restrictions_ on how your work can be used and who can use it.

-Open Source Initiative (OSI), a leading authority in the open source movement, recognizes [over a hundred different open source software licenses](https://opensource.org/licenses/).
+Open Source Initiative (OSI), a leading authority in the open source movement, recognizes [over a hundred different open source software licenses][osi-license].
 These licenses lie on a spectrum of **permissiveness**, from the most permissive to the most protective (copyleft).

 <img src="./images/oss-licenses.svg" alt="abc"/>